markmead/old.markmead.dev/content/blogs/how-to-export-to-csv-in-rails-with-params.md

 - `canceled-users-2021-01-01.csv`
 - `inactive-users-2021-01-01.csv`

-The `csv_name` variable might be better off in the user model, it's personal preference.
+The `csv_name` variable might be better off in the user model, it's a personal preference.